Criticism of Paramount Global

-Paramount Global (previously ViacomCBS) is an American multinational entertainment conglomerate that has been the subject of criticisms and controversies about its products and services.
+Paramount Global (previously ViacomCBS) is an American multinational entertainment conglomerate that was the subject of criticisms and controversies about its products and services.
 Criticism of Paramount Global has included the former Viacom Inc.'s announced plans of looking into splitting the company into two publicly traded companies.
 The company was not only dealing with a stagnating stock price, but also the rivalry between Leslie Moonves and Tom Freston, longtime heads of MTV Networks.
 In addition, the company was facing issues after MTV was banned from producing any more Super Bowl halftime shows after the Super Bowl XXXVIII halftime show controversy in 2004.

 Copyright complaints against YouTube

 In February 2007, Viacom sent upwards of 100,000 DMCA takedown notices to the video-sharing site YouTube.
 Of the 100,000 notices, approximately 60–70 non-infringing videos were removed under the auspices of copyright infringement.

 On March 13, 2007, Viacom filed a US$1 billion legal claim (Viacom International Inc. v.
-YouTube, Inc.) against Google and YouTube alleging massive copyright infringement, alleging that users frequently uploaded copyrighted material to YouTube—enough to cause a hit in revenue for Viacom and a gain in advertisement revenue for YouTube.
+YouTube, Inc.) against Google and YouTube alleging massive copyright infringement, alleging that users frequently uploaded copyrighted material to YouTube — enough to cause a hit in revenue for Viacom and a gain in advertisement revenue for YouTube.

 The complaint contended that almost 160,000 unauthorized clips of Viacom's programming were made available on YouTube and that these clips had collectively been viewed more than 1.5 billion times.

 In July 2008, the case generated controversy when District Judge Louis Stanton ruled that YouTube was required to hand over data detailing the viewing habits of every user who had ever watched videos on the site.

 Judge Stanton rejected Viacom's request for YouTube to hand over the source code of its search engine system, saying that the code was a trade secret.

 Google and Viacom later agreed to allow Google to anonymize all the data before handing it over to Viacom.

 On June 23, 2010, Judge Stanton ruled in Google's favor in a motion for summary judgment, holding that Google was protected by provisions of the Digital Millennium Copyright Act, notwithstanding evidence of intentional copyright infringement.
 Viacom announced its intention to appeal the ruling.